splatch/horizon-stream/operator/README.md

 docker push $REGISTRY/opennms-operator:local
 ```

+They extract the OS cluster's internal image registry URL, and pushes the built Docker image to it.

-Then install the Operator to the cluster using Helm
+Then install the Operator to the cluster using Helm:

 ```
 helm upgrade -i operator-local ../charts/opennms-operator -f scripts/openshift-operator-values.yaml --namespace opennms --create-namespace
 ```

-And give it the following OpenShift permission, which allows its K8s Pod to pull from the above internal image registry
+And give it the following OpenShift permission, which allows its K8s Pod to pull from the above internal image registry:

 ```
 oc adm policy add-role-to-user system:image-pullers system:serviceaccount:opennms-operator -n opennms
 ```

-And then create the OpenNMS instance.
+And then create the OpenNMS instance:

 ```
 kubectl apply -f scripts/local-os-onms-instance.yaml